hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/diagnostics.md

 To control both the location and the type of information that is produced a simple JSON based object configuration is used.
 The [Config] module is used to help assemble this JSON structure - therefore end user control can be done by environment variables and other formats that Config supports.

+> Short cut environment variables are provided to make working with this JSON structure easy!

-Control can be broke into two parts
+With that structure, control can be broke into two parts

 - What level log messages are produced at
 - Where these messages are sent

-### LogLevel
+### What is produced?

-This is the most important and primary way logging is controlled.

-For example
+What to log and at what level and components are controlled by the *DEBUG* control string, as used by many node applications.
+This is a comma-separated list of components.
+A single * means everything, and a - sign infront of any component means do *not\* log this

 ```
-{
-    "gettingstarted": {
-       "cardname": "admin@digitalproperty-network"
-    },
-    "ComposerConfig": {
-        "debug": {
-            "logger": "default",
-            "config": {
-                "console": {
-                    "enabledLevel": "info",
-                    "alwaysLevel": "none"
-                },
-                "file": {
-                    "filename": "./trace_PID.log",
-                    "enabledLevel": "silly",
-                    "alwaysLevel": "info"
-                }
-            }
-        }
-    }
-}
+DEBUG=<moduleA>,<moduleB>
 ```
-The first section is specific to the Getting Started application, the second `ComposerConfig` section is for the {{site.data.conrefs.composer_full}}.

-- `logger` is used to refer the module that does actual logging. default is implying that this is the winston framework
-- `config` is passed to the logger to control what it does.
-So this section is specific to the logger in use.

-## Enabling more (or less) information

-The standard way of enabling node.js applications for debug is to use the `DEBUG` environment variable.
-So therefore

-What to log is controlled by the DEBUG control string, as used by many node applications.
-This is a comma-separated list of components.
-A single * means everything, and a - sign infront of any component means do *not* log this.  {{site.data.conrefs.composer_full}} is a component.
+The string 'composer' is used to indetify Hyperledger Composer.
 For example

 ```
 DEBUG=express,composer,http
 ```

-Would log all the {{site.data.conrefs.composer_full}} data, as well as whatever Express and HTTP wanted to do.
+Would log all the composer log points, as well as whatever Express and HTTP wanted to do.

-As this is a large amount of detail,  the syntax is extended to be
+To specifically control the Composer information a string can accept further detail.

 ```
 DEBUG=composer[tracelevel]:fqn/class/name
 ```

-The [tracelevel] including the [ ] is optional and defaults to *error*;  the `fqn/class/name` is dependant on how the code is written and the name of the logger that it requests.
+The [tracelevel] including the [ ] is optional and defaults to _error_; the `fqn/class/name` is dependant on how the code is written and the name of the logger that it requests. (subject for more work later)

 Examples are

-- `composer:*`  Everything at *error* level
+* `composer:*` Everything at _error_ level
-- `composer[error]:*`  Everything at *error* level
+* `composer[error]:*` Everything at _error_ level
-- `composer[info]:*` Everything at *info* level
+* `composer[info]:*` Everything at _info_ level
-- `composer[info]:BusinessNetworkConnection`  Solely *BusinessNetworkConnection* at the *info* level
+* `composer[info]:BusinessNetworkConnection` Solely _BusinessNetworkConnection_ at the _info_ level
-- `-composer:BusinessNetworkConnection,composer[error]:*`  Do not trace anything in the BusinessNetworkConnection class, but do trace anywhere else that has errors.  *the do not takes effect at all levels of trace*
+* `-composer:BusinessNetworkConnection,composer[error]:*` Do not trace anything in the BusinessNetworkConnection class, but do trace anywhere else that has errors. _the do not takes effect at all levels of trace_

 >The values above are called the *debug control string*